 I’m not sure whether this method can work best here in the USA- but who knows it might.
 During my last trip to Australia to visit my uncle last year, I learnt about one effective method of blocking noises from neighbor’s yard using brushwood.
 Brushwood fencing is one of the most popular fencing options in Australia and it’s a good alternative to steel, timber and brick and can last up to 25 years.

-The fencing is good for sound insulations and it’s also impervious to termites.
+The fencing is good for sound insulation and it’s also impervious to termites.
 Brushwood fencing are good in noise reduction for they muffle and trap noise unlike concrete or brick fences that only bounce noise around and it’s more affordable compared to solid wall.

 The only disadvantage with brushwood fencing is that it’s not ideal for bush fire prone regions and may not work with architectural design.